 Other key lawyers:

-- Representing Sabena in its €2bn litigation (both a civil case and criminal case), based on a director’s liability and alleged criminal infractions, in order to claim compensation for the creditors.
+- Representing Sabena in its €2bn litigation based on director’s liability and alleged criminal infractions, in order to claim compensation for the creditors.

 Other key lawyers: